 A chipped moon waxes in the charcoal heavens.
 The light returns to warm both soul and stone.
-The slow descent of these past months reaches its nadir, and just as with that brief pause between exhale and inhale, in the moment of silence, something shifts.
+The slow descent of these past months reaches its bottom depths, and just as with that brief pause between exhale and inhale, in the moment of silence, something shifts.
 That is how I think of the December solstice: an invisible spark in the deepest darkness, a moment of magic when something quietly ignites and is born within us, long before any sign of gestation or the quickening of Spring arrives.
 Here on the blackest, longest night is when it happens, and now is the moment to acknowledge it.

 The spark of life seeds the womb of creation.
 A veiled moment of beginnings, a breath of new life.
 Gifts of darkness and of light.
 For untold ages, the Winter Solstice offered a moment of inspiration and hope that night would not hold sway over the frozen land forever, and that warmth, sun, and abundance would return.